Hà Huy Tập: Revolutionary activity

-Influenced by his father, during his time as an elementary teacher, in addition to teaching the young, he also taught laborers and the poor.
+Influenced by his father, during his time as an elementary teacher, in addition to teaching the young, he also taught laborers and the poor outside the class.
 He paid for books for his poor students out of his salary.
 His activities were endorsed by a number of young intellectuals and introduced him to a political organization called Hội Phục Việt (the Vietnam Society), which later became the Tân Việt Revolutionary Party.

 The Tân Việt Revolutionary Party's calls for "breaking the empire" and building a society of equality and charity opposed the vision of the French on Vietnam at the time.
 Thus, in mid-1926, he was sacked and expelled from Nha Trang by the colonial authorities.
 In August 1926, he taught in Cao Xuân Dục primary school in Nghệ An.
 In March 1927, he moved to Saigon to work, make a living, and teach in An Nam Nguyen school.
 He also continued teaching poor laborers, thereby propagating the patriotic spirit and the revolutionary idea of independence.

 Due to these activities, in January 1928, he was fired again from An Nam school but continued to teach and propagate the revolution from Bà Rịa, Biên Hòa, Sài Gòn, Gia Định.

 In July 1928, he went to the North, tasked with communicating with the Vietnam Revolutionary Youth Association in an effort to unite all anti-colonial organizations into one entity.
 In December 1928, he was sent to Guangzhou to attend a training session of the Vietnam Revolutionary Youth Association.
-Impressed by the thought of Nguyễn Ái Quốc and the work of Đường Kách Mệnh, he started becoming active in the Vietnam Revolutionary Youth Association.
+Impressed by the ideas of Nguyễn Ái Quốc and the work of Đường Kách Mệnh, he became active in the Vietnam Revolutionary Youth Association.

-On July 19, 1929, he went to the Soviet Union, studying at the Communist International University of the Communist International in Moscow, nicknamed Sinichkin（Синичкин).
+On July 19, 1929, he went to the Soviet Union, studying at the Communist International University of the Communist International in Moscow, under the pseudonym Sinichkin（Синичкин).
 In late 1929, he was admitted to the Communist Party of the Soviet Union (Bolshevik).
 During this time he drafted the "Indochinese Communist Party Action Plan" and "The History of the Communist Movement in Indochina".

 In April 1934, he graduated from the University and returned to Vietnam.
 He was arrested by the French on his way, then deported to Belgium, then went to China, where he was appointed by the Communist International to join the Foreign Brigades of the Indochinese Communist Party, led by Lê Hồng Phong as the Secretary.
 From 16 to 21 June 1934, the congress of the Indochinese Communist Party Committee and representatives of the Party organizations in the country were formed, consisted of Lê Hồng Phong, Hà Huy Tập, Nguyễn Văn Dựt, Nguyễn Văn Tham and Trần Văn Chấn.
 The conference adopted the Political Resolution and the Resolution on Organizational Matters.